kvalle/writings/original-lisp.md

             return eval(e, env)
 ```

-Like McCarthy's original Lisp, our `cond` is also undefined for cases where no `p` expressions evaluate to `t`.
+Like in McCarthy's original Lisp, our `cond` is also undefined for cases where no `p` expressions evaluate to `t`.

 ```python
 >>> program = """